kkmarv/IOTA-Digital-Student-ID/docs/backend/rest-api.md

 - Content-Type: application/json

-> The request must contain personal information about a student and their study
+> The request must contain the following personal information
-> subject.
+> about a student and their study subject.

 ```json
 {